ANOVA Calculator

 One-Way ANOVA

-- Compares means of multiple groups
+- Compares means of multiple groups based on one factor

-- Uses F-distribution
+- Uses F-distribution to assess significance

 Two-Way ANOVA

-- Tests main effects of each variable
+- Tests main effects of each independent variable

-- Analyzes interaction effects
+- Analyzes interaction effects between the two variables

-- More complex but more informative
+- More complex but provides richer insights into relationships

 Key Components